Home / Products / Noxa Cream /

 Noxa Cream is only for external use.
 Employ it in the dose and duration as prescribed by the doctor.
 Read the package insert thoroughly before using the medicine.
 Apply a thin layer of the medicine topically to the affected area twice daily or as directed by your doctor.
 You can consider covering the treated area with a sterile bandage or gauze dressing.
 Make sure to wash your hands before and after applying the medicine.
 If you see no changes after 5 days, let your doctor know.

-Noxa Cream is generally safe with no common side effects.
+Noxa Cream is generally safe with little or no side effects.
 However, it may cause erythema (redness and often small, red, pus-filled bumps on the face) and dermatitis (scaly patches and red skin, mainly on the scalp, specifically called seborrheic dermatitis) in some people.
 If you experience any such side effects, let your doctor know.

 Avoid contact of the medicine with your mouth, eyes, or inside of the nose.
 In case of accidental contact, rinse it off with plenty of water.
 Do not use the medicine if you have any history of allergic reaction to any of the components present in this medicine.